By Saurav Das, School of Law, Christ University.

 On June 2, 2014 Andhra Pradesh finally separated between each other forming Telangana and Seemandhra, since then the State of Seemandra (remaining Andhra Pradesh) is waiting for the Special Category Status Tag that was promised to the people before bifurcating the State into two.
 The current BJP government is delaying the procedure giving ‘procedural issues’ as a reason for the same.

-The position of this case is quite abrupt. one hand there is a situation where there is the NITI Aayog and the Centre that is delaying the issue due to procedural aspects and on the other hand people of Seemandra are angry because the promise made to them were not fulfilled as per what was promised. we can understand the situation at Seemandra is bad as Hyderabad is no more with Seemandra to contribute to the GDP but we also need to look at other aspects like the poverty line, etc. and the NDC does not approve Seemandra to be a special category state on these parameters.
+The position of this case is quite abrupt.
+On the one hand there is a situation where there is the NITI Aayog and the Centre that is delaying the issue due to procedural aspects and on the other hand people of Seemandra are angry because the promise made to them were not fulfilled as per what was promised. we can understand the situation at Seemandra is bad as Hyderabad is no more with Seemandra to contribute to the GDP but we also need to look at other aspects like the poverty line, etc. and the NDC does not approve Seemandra to be a special category state on these parameters.
 The same situation prevails with Bihar where CM of Bihar Mr. Neetesh Kumar wants the centre to grant a special category state, which is not granted yet.